 Don't Walk Down Memory Lane

-It's a small world they say, and during a recent job interview, my interviewer and I figured out we went to the same college, in a small town on the East coast.
-My husband was born in that town and lived there is whole life, which is where we met.
+During a recent job interview, my interviewer and I figured out we went to the same college in a small town on the East coast.
+My husband was born in that town and lived there is whole life.

 Although the interviewer was about four years older than me, we still knew a lot of the same people.
-As we started hashing out the past I came to a horrible realization — she was the sister of the woman my husband had married at a very early age, then divorced, in order to move away with me when I got a job in Los Angeles.
-It had been a very messy break-up and she hadn't put two-and-two together until we started discussing the past since I didn't change my last name when we got married for the sake of my career.
+As we started hashing out the past, I came to a horrible realization: She was the sister of the woman my husband had married at a very early age, then divorced, in order to move away with me when I got a job in Los Angeles.
+It had been a very messy break-up.

-Once she figured out the connection, I could tell she was trying to remain polite but it just wasn't working.
-She dismissed the interview and I never heard from the company again.
+The interviewer hadn't put two-and-two together until we started discussing the past since I didn't change my last name when we got married.
+Once she figured out the connection, I could tell she was trying to remain polite, but it just wasn't working.
+She dismissed the interview, and I never heard from the company again.

 Social Hour at Starbucks

-I made the mistake of scheduling the interview at a Starbucks on my college campus, and had several instances of bad luck — one, my interviewer was a young man who looked like he could have been my 'bro' rather than a potential employer; two, it was finals time so everyone was in the coffee shop studying and looking for a distraction.
-The interview was interrupted numerous times by my friends approaching me, asking me when I had gotten home to the States, and commenting on the photos I had posted on Facebook.
+I made the mistake of scheduling the interview at a Starbucks on my college campus.
+It was finals time, so everyone was in the coffee shop studying and looking for a distraction.
+The interview was interrupted numerous times by my friends approaching me, asking me when I had gotten home to the States and commenting on the photos I had posted on Facebook.